babynus/projeqtor/branches/V7.2/projeqtor/docs/user/Gantt.rst

 Assigned tasks are grouped under resource level.

+On resource planning, group periodic meetings is under its parent

 .. rubric:: Gantt bars

 * For activities, the Gantt bar is split in two: